-Our efforts to return capital to our shareholders and increase shareholder value, including our share repurchase program, (which is subject to shareholder and UK court approval), may not be implemented in a timely manner or at all, or may not have the expected results.
+Our efforts to return capital to our shareholders and increase shareholder value, including our share repurchase program, may not be implemented in a timely manner or at all, or may not have the expected results.

 The implementation of our announced share repurchase agreement is conditional upon shareholder and UK court approval, as required under UK company law.
 We received shareholder approval during our annual general meeting of shareholders in April 2024.
-Although we are now proceeding with the requisite We received court process approval to undertake a reduction of capital in order to create the necessary distributable profits for the funding of the repurchases which process could be completed by the end of the second quarter of 2024, with in May 2024.
-We have not commenced any share repurchases commencing shortly thereafter; however, to date, but we cannot guarantee that the share repurchase program will receive court approval in a timely manner or at all. continue to monitor business and market conditions.
+We received court approval to undertake a reduction of capital in order to create the necessary distributable profits for the funding of the repurchases in May 2024.
+We have not commenced any share repurchases to date, but we will continue to monitor business and market conditions.
 Further, the share repurchase program and other efforts to return capital to shareholders may not have the anticipated effect or increase shareholder value in the long term.